darkn3rd/blog_tutorials/kubernetes/aks_5_service_mesh/part_4_istio/README.md

 ### Deploy Dgraph graph database

-Deploy dgraph services along with network policy to block pods from namespaces that are not configured to use Itsio service mesh.
+Deploy dgraph services along with network policy to block pods from namespaces that are not configured to use Istio service mesh.

 See [examples/dgraph/README.md](examples/dgraph/README.md)

 ### Deploy Pydgraph graph database

-This will deploy two clients: `pydgraph-allow` (has itsio) and `pydgraph-deny`.
+This will deploy two clients: `pydgraph-allow` (has istio) and `pydgraph-deny`.

 See [examples/pydgraph/README.md](examples/pydgraph/README.md)